juzraai/cordis-projects-crawler/DEVELOPER_GUIDE.md

 ### Main modules

+#### ICordisCrawlerModule

-`ICordisCrawlerModule` is the root of all ev... ehm... modules :), **all modules implement this interface.** It only defines a method which receives the configuraiton and the modules.
-This method is **called automatically for every module** at the beginning of the crawl, and the actual configuration and module list is passed to the module.
+This is the root of all ev... ehm... modules :), all modules implement this interface.

+**Method:**<br>
+Receives the configuration and modules.
 For Kotlin developers, overriding this method is optional, it has a default no-operation implementation.
-Java users must implement the method.
+Java developers must implement the method.

 ```kotlin
 fun initialize(